sujal-pawar/ACES-Signup-Page/README.md

 Sign-Up Form: Collects user information such as email and password.
 Login Page: Separate login page with a hyperlink for easy navigation.
-Responsive Design: Ensures the page looks good on different devices.
 Simple Animations: Adds a touch of interactivity and visual appeal.

 Technologies Used :